-The Donor Registry is a secure and confidential state-wide database listing everyone who has indicated their decision to be an organ, eye and tissue donor.
-The donor database is accessible only to authorized employees of organ, eye and tissue procurement agencies.
+The Donor Registry is a secure and confidential state-wide database listing everyone who has indicated their decision to be an organ, eye, and tissue donor.
+The donor database is accessible only to authorized employees of organ, eye, and tissue procurement agencies.
 It is not accessible to hospital personnel.

 Never!
 Your health care providers will make all efforts to save your life.
 An entirely separate team of health care professionals handle the donation process.
-Furthermore, organ, eye, and tissue recover happens only after all life-saving efforts have been exhausted and death has been legally declared.
+Furthermore, organ, eye, and tissue recovery happens only after all life-saving efforts have been exhausted and death has been legally declared.

 Yes.
 All personal information is kept confidential.
 The law prohibits donor registry information from being sold or shared with any company or government agency.
-Your information is stored in a secure database, accessible only to authorized organ, eye and tissue recovery personnel.
+Your information is stored in a secure database, accessible only to authorized organ, eye, and tissue recovery personnel.
 It is not accessible to hospital personnel.

 Registering as a donor at DMV indicates that upon your death, you wish to donate any/all organs or tissues deemed viable for the specific purpose of life-saving organ or life-enhancing tissue transplants.
 A "D" or heart will appear on your driver's license, permit or ID, but this is for your own benefit: your consent will be documented in the online Oregon Donor Registry maintained by Donate Life Northwest.
-Individuals who directly register as donors online or with a paper form have the additional opportunity to indicate any specific organs or tissues which you do *not* want to donate.
+Individuals who directly register as donors online have the additional opportunity to indicate any specific organs or tissues which you do *not* want to donate.
 The "D" or heart will not appear on their license, but nonetheless their consent will be documented in the confidential Donor Registry.

 Making changes to your registration depends on how you initially registered as a donor.
 If you signed up through the DMV by coding your license/permit/ID card, then all changes must be made through DMV; this will entail purchasing a new license.
 Those who registered with a paper form must call Donate Life Northwest at 503-494-7888 to make changes.
 Those who registered online would have received an email upon registration, with a password and instructions on how to access the Registry in order to alter your personal information, donation preferences, or to remove your name from the Donor Registry.
 If you have lost this email, please call Donate Life Northwest so that staff can make changes for you.

-While your decision to be a registered organ, eye, and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, it is critical that you inform your loved ones about your end-of-life wishes.
+While your decision to be a registered organ, eye, and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, it is critical that you inform your loved ones about your end-of-life decisions.
 Prior to any potential organ, eye, or tissue donation, the Registry is checked and the deceased individual's family or next of kin is contacted regarding their decision (or lack thereof) to donate.
 If you are under 18 years of age, parental authorization is needed.
 Talking to your family about donation ensures that they can advocate for your final wishes.

 If you are 18 or older, you may join the Oregon or Washington Donor Registry as an advanced directive.
 You should still inform your family of your decision.
 Upon your death, the recovery organization will inform them of your decision to be a donor and will involve them in the donation process, but will not ask them for authorization.
 If you are under 18 years of age, parental authorization is needed.
 Your decision may be revoked by a parent upon a minor's death.
-This is why it is critical that families discuss their family about their end-of-life wishes.
+This is why it is critical that families discuss their decision about their end-of-life wishes.

-If you do not wish to be considered a potential organ, eye or tissue donor upon death, discuss this decision with your next of kin.
+If you do not wish to be considered a potential organ, eye, or tissue donor upon death, discuss this decision with your next of kin.
 Recovery coordinators will turn to them to discern your wishes.
 You may also choose to put your wishes in writing, sign the document, and ensure that your next of kin knows where this document is in the event of your death, so that they have the peace of mind of knowing what your wishes are.
 Donor registries in the United States record only the wishes of those who DO wish to be donors, whether this is a universal or limited designation.
 If you do not wish to be a donor in Oregon or Washington, do not register!

 Signing up on the donor registry does not grant permission for your body to be donated to medical schools.
-Organ, eye and tissue donation for transplant or research is not the same as willed body donation.
+Organ, eye, and tissue donation for transplant or research is not the same as willed body donation.
 For more information visit Whole Body Donation.

 Do not rule yourself out due to age or health!
-People of all ages and medical histories – even those with diabetes, cancer, or hepatitis C – should consider themselves potential organ donors.
+People of all ages and medical histories – even those with diabetes, cancer, HIV, or hepatitis C – should consider themselves potential donors.
 The circumstances of death and your medical condition at the time of death will determine what organs, eyes, and tissue can be donated.
 Each case is evaluated individually.

 Donors are evaluated on a case-by-case basis to ensure their organs and tissues are medically suitable for transplant.
 After this evaluation, organs and tissues receive further testing before they are approved for transplantation.
 Get more information by visiting the Donation and Transplantation pages.

 No. Everyone on the national transplant waiting list (UNOS) is registered with a national computer network that matches donor organs with potential recipients.
-Criteria such as blood and tissue type, body size, geographic location and medical urgency determine recipients.
-No one can advance their position on the waiting list based on income, social position or race.
+Criteria such as blood and tissue type, body size, geographic location, and medical urgency determine recipients.
+No one can advance their position on the waiting list based on income, social position, or race.

 There are no age limitations on who can donate.
 Both newborns and senior citizens have been donors.
-The circumstances of death and your medical condition at the time of death will determine what organs, eyes and tissue can be donated.
+The circumstances of death and your medical condition at the time of death will determine what organs, eyes, and tissue can be donated.

 It is first important to understand that organ donation is extremely rare: nationally less than 1% of all individuals die in the medical environment which supports organ donation.
 That said, eight organs can potentially be donated: heart, lungs (2), liver, pancreas, kidneys (2), intestines.
 For more information, visit our page on Organ Donation.